All Episodes

 No, you're not.

-And that's the craziest part about it.
+And that's the crazy part of it.

 And how do you square those two statements?

-Oh, the Chinese communist party is going to beat us.
+Oh, the Chinese Communist Party is going to beat us.

 But you have three or four individuals, right?

-And Anthropic is being criticized by David Sachs, and they put out a statement today, we're gonna break it down tomorrow, you and I. Um, where they're trying to come out and say, no, no, no, we're not against the Trump administration because Sachs is trying to hive them off from the herd.
+We're going to break it down tomorrow, you and I, where they're trying to come out and say, no, no, no, we're not against the Trump administration because Sachs is trying to hive them off from the herd.

-But if you leave anthropic aside, who I think has the most logical proposals out here of thought, the other three guys, it's a and you throw meta in there too.
+But if you leave Anthropic aside, who I think has the most logical proposals out here of thought, the other three guys, and you throw Meta in there too, these are in an absolute land grab right now.

-They're hiring guys for a hundred million dollars uh engineers.
+They're hiring guys for $100 million engineers.

-They want no guardrails and no thoughts of anything, and just get to artificial and general intelligence the first.
+They want no guardrails and no thoughts of anything and just get to artificial and general intelligence the first.

-Yeah, it's I mean, am I wrong in that?
+Yeah, it's, I mean, am I wrong in that?

 Musk would be like, yeah, I know, not at all.